-Key U.S. provider of Internet to Russia plans to cut service there, citing ‘unprovoked invasion of Ukraine,’ sources say
+Key U.S. provider of Internet to Russia cuts service there, citing ‘unprovoked invasion of Ukraine'

+Russia, like most nations, is connected to the world by several backbone providers, but Cogent is among its largest.
+The company began terminating its Russian companies at noon Friday but was doing so gradually.
+Some customers asked for a delay of up to several days while they found other Internet sources, Schaeffer said, and the company is trying to accommodate those requests.

+“We’re pretty confident that we’re not interfering with anyone’s ability to get some information,” he said, though he acknowledged the likelihood of slowdowns and other disruptions with Russia.

-In a letter to one of Cogent’s Russian customers obtained by The Washington Post, the company wrote, “In light of the unwarranted and unprovoked invasion of Ukraine, Cogent is terminating all of your services effective at 5 p.m.
+In a letter sent Thursday to one of Cogent’s Russian customers and obtained by The Washington Post, the company wrote, “In light of the unwarranted and unprovoked invasion of Ukraine, Cogent is terminating all of your services effective at 5 p.m.
 GMT on March 4, 2022.
 The economic sanctions put in place as a result of the invasion and the increasingly uncertain security situation make it impossible for Cogent to continue to provide you with service.
 All Cogent-provided ports and IP address space will be reclaimed as of the termination date.”

 While Ukraine’s calls for curbs on online sources to Russian government propaganda have generated wide sympathy and some action by key American companies, the effort to cut off Russia from the Internet overall has generated significant backlash from digital rights advocates.
 They argue that isolating Russians from online services — and especially social media — deprives them of access to information about the war in Ukraine, leaving government-controlled media as the only source of news.